spillz/EViews_VScode/README.md

 # eviews-language-extension README

-VS Code Extension with Programming Language Support for EViews, the suite of statistical, time series, forecasting, and modeling tools.
+A VS Code extension that adds programming language support for EViews, the suite of statistical, time series, forecasting, and modeling tools.

 ## Features